nathanborror/swift-irc-generated/Examples/SimpleClient/SLASH_COMMANDS.md

 ```

 #### `/topic` or `/t`
 View or set the channel topic.
-When used without arguments in a channel view, it operates on the current channel.
+Operates on the currently selected channel.

 **Syntax:**
 ```
-/topic <channel> [new topic]
+/topic [new topic]
 /t [new topic]
 ```

 **Examples:**
 ```
-/topic #swift                    # View topic
+/topic                           # View topic
-/topic #swift Swift Programming  # Set topic
+/topic Swift Programming         # Set topic
-/t New topic for current channel # Set topic in current channel
+/t New topic for current channel # Set topic
 ```

 #### `/names`
-List users in a channel.
-When used without arguments in a channel view, it operates on the current channel.
+List users in the currently selected channel.

 **Syntax:**
 ```
-/names <channel>
 /names
 ```

 **Examples:**
 ```
-/names #swift
 /names
 ```